-In September 2000, Yoli started to research the steps necessary to establish a non-profit organization which would serve cancer patients and families in the Virgin Valley area.
-Initially, her search led her to the American Cancer Society (ACS) but becoming a chapter/charter of the ACS would mean all monies raised locally would go to ACS's national office.
-This defeated one of her primary goals of providing financial assistance to cancer clients in the local area.
-There was no "template" for developing the independent organization she envisioned for Mesquite and the surrounding communities, so creating one became her purpose in life.
+In September 2000, Yoli begin helping cancer patients with guidance and visitations.
+No 501c3 organization was yet official, but her services had begun.
+The steps necessary to establish a non-profit organization would prove to be challenging and time consuming -- services were minimal but available.
+Initially, her search led her to the American Cancer Society (ACS), but becoming a chapter of the ACS would mean all monies raised locally would go to the national office of the ACS.
+This defeated one of Yoli's goals -- to provide financial assistance to cancer clients locally.
+There really was no "template" for developing the independent organization she envisioned for Mesquite and the surrounding communities, so she set out to create one!

-Within two years, more generous souls in Mesquite stepped up and helped MCHS move to a larger location.
-Randy and Tracey Johnson (Alford, Inc.) and Chuck Bentley (Pride Contractors) purchased a mobile building and located it on the east side of Mesquite Boulevard.
-Charlie Goessman donated and hooked-up the air-conditioner, Mark Hanson, owner of Mesquite Furniture, donated furniture and, Kevin Parrish, owner of Mesquite Tile and Flooring, donated and installed the carpet.
-The generous support of these fine people insured that MCHS was here to stay!
-The greatest commendation goes to the kind and most generous support MCHS received and continues to receive from our exceptional community, Mesquite!
+Within less than two years, more generous souls in Mesquite stepped up and helped MCHS move to a larger location.
+Randy and Tracey Johnson (Alford, Inc.) and Chuck Bentley (Pride Contractors) purchased a mobile building and located it on the east end of Mesquite Boulevard.
+Charlie Goessman donated and hooked-up the air-conditioner, Mark Hanson, owner of Mesquite Furniture, donated furniture, and Kevin Parrish, owner of Mesquite Tile and Flooring, donated carpet.
+The generous support of these exceptional people insured the MCHS was here to stay!